Run StarGen

 Sample Thmbnail View So, suppose you want to create a setting for a game or science fiction story, or just want to explore the possibilities of life in the nearby universe.
 You might select Dole and All in the two menus in the top row.
 This will make -d appear in the text box at the bottom.
 Pressing the stargen button in the lower left is the same as issuing the command “stargen -d” in a command line environment.
 Try that now, remembering that you can get back to this page by using the Back button on your browser.

 When you do so, this page should be replaced by one similar to the one shown in the picture to the right.
 The number and type of planets in each system will be different from the picture, but each system in the Dole catalog should be represented.
 Not only will the planets be different from the ones I generated for the picture, but if you come back to this page and issue the very same command, the results should be different from the results you got the first time.
 This is fine if you are exploring the possibilities of StarGen and the Dole catalog, but if you are doing this to generate a game world or fictional setting, you will probably want to be able to come back to the same system.
-This is what the Set random number seed field is for.
+That is what the Set random number seed field is for.

 In order to create the systems, StarGen uses a pseudo-random number generator, which is a function that produces a series of numbers that are not obviously related to each other.
 Since a mathematical formula is used, the sequence is the same each time it is calculated.
 The function actually takes one number and produces the next one in the sequence.
 You can specify the first number used for a system.
 If you don't, the program picks one based on the time of day in seconds.